bugsbugsbux/notes-on-nix/notes-on-nix.md

 - `args`: List of strings to be passed as arguments to `builder`.
 - `outputs`: List of strings that defaults to `["out"]`.
-Each string is the name of an environment variable available to the builder script containing the path to a nix store object which shall contain the respective output.
+Each string is the name of an environment variable available to the builder script containing the path to a nix-store object which shall contain the respective output.
 For example `["doc" "out"]` exports the environment variables `$doc` and `$out` with the values `/nix/store/${hash}-${name}-doc` and `/nix/store/${hash}-${name}`